swordhydra/swordhydra/README.md

 - 👋 Hi, I’m @swordhydra
-- 👀 I’m interested in AI, Android , IOT, Phyton , PHP And Big data
+- 👀 I’m interested in AI, Android , java , IOT, Phyton , PHP And Big data
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on Projects Invoving Android and AI on the Health Sectors For Devloping Countries
 - 📫 How to reach me On my email account Yosephmezemer2@gmail.com